hbapte/alx-react/0x02-react_props/README.md

-## 0x00-Webpack
+# AlX React Props

-###
+### Contents
----
+- How to create react components using functions
-- How to setup Webpack for a basic project
+- how to reuse Components
-- Entry points; and loaders
+- How to pass properties to components
-- How to add plugins
+- How to use fragments
-- How to setup a dev server
+- When to use a key to improve a loop's performance

 ***